raduqq/2checkout-Internship-Application/README.md

 # 2checkout-Internship-Application
-Radu-Ștefan MInea - 2checkout Internship Summer 2020 - Front-End Engineering
+Radu-Ștefan Minea - 2checkout Internship Summer 2020 - Front-End Engineering

+## Progress
+Although I finished just one task, I put effort into what I did.
+Small as it is, I send my submission with content.